firecmsco/firecms/README.md

 * `onPreSave` Hook called when saving fails.

 * `defaultValues` Object defining the initial values of the entity on creation.

+#### Conditional fields from properties

+When defining the properties of a schema, you can choose to use a builder (`PropertyBuilder`), instead of assigning the property configuration directly.
+In the builder you receive `PropertyBuilderProps` and return your property.

+This is useful for changing property configurations like available values on the fly, based on other values.

 #### Property configurations